pocpool/pocpool/README.md

-### Private p2p Network -- Distributed PoW Ledger -- POC
+### Private IoT p2p Network -- Distributed storage -- POC

 <!--
 **pocpool/pocpool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.